 What should I do if my employer offers me a severance agreement?
-Ohio Severance Negotiation Attorney
+Ohio Severance Negotiation Attorneys

-When an employer gives an employee a severance agreement, they should contact an Ohio severance negotiation attorney to review the agreement and explain their rights.
+When an employer gives an employee a severance agreement, they should contact an Ohio severance negotiation attorneys to review the agreement and explain their rights.

 If an employer presents an employee over the age of 40 with a severance agreement, the employee has additional rights under the Age Discrimination in Employment Act and Older Workers Protection Act.
 These employees must have at least 21 days, or 45 days in the case of a Reduction in Force (“RIF”), to consider the agreement .
 However, the 21/45 day period can be waived.
 In addition, employees over the age of 40 must be given a 7 day revocation period.

-If you have been presented with a severance agreement, you should seek legal counsel from an Ohio severance negotiation attorney to review the agreement and negotiate the terms of the severance agreement.
-If you have received a severance agreement, contact our office at 1-614-949-1181 for a FREE consultation with an Ohio severance negotiation attorney that regularly handles severance reviews and negotiations.
+If you have been presented with a severance agreement, you should seek legal counsel from an Ohio severance negotiation attorneys to review the agreement and negotiate the terms of the severance agreement.
+If you have received a severance agreement, contact our office at 1-614-949-1181 for a FREE consultation with an Ohio severance negotiation attorneys that regularly handles severance reviews and negotiations.